 With work on financial reform almost complete, Senator Dodd announced this week that his remaining legislative priority is the enactment of the Livable Communities Act, S. 1619.
 There is a companion house bill, H.R.
 4690.
 A hearing on the Senate bill will be held tomorrow.

-It’s hard to be against livable communities and I may just be getting crotchety, but this legislation seems some combination of pointless and misguided.
-The legislative findings discuss traffic congestion, the percentage of oil used for transportation and CO2 generated from transportation, and the need to encourage and sustain compact development and historical town centers….
-More
+It’s hard to be against livable communities and I may just be getting crotchety, but this legislation seems some combination of pointless and misguided. … More